-- The 46th AGM will be conducted on a fully virtual basis through live streaming and online remote voting via the Remote Participation and Voting ("RPV") facilities to be provided by SS E Solutions Sdn.
-Bhd. via Securities Services ePortal's platform at https://sshsb.net.my/.
-Please follow the procedures provided in the Administrative Guide for the 46th AGM in order to register, participate and vote remotely via the RPV facilities. - According to the Guidance Note and Frequently Asked Questions on the Conduct of General Meetings for Listed Issuers revised by the Securities Commission Malaysia on 1 June 2021 ("Revised Guidance Note and FAQs"), an online meeting platform can be recognised as the meeting venue or place under Section 327(2) of the Act provided that the meeting online platform is registered with MyNIC Berhad or hosted in Malaysia. - 3.
-Shareholders WILL NOT BE ALLOWED to attend the 46th AGM in person at the Meeting Venue on the day of the Meeting. - 4.
-In respect of deposited securities, only members whose names appear in the Record of Depositors on 13 September 2021 ("General Meeting Record of Depositors") shall be entitled to attend, speak and vote at this Meeting. - 5.
+- 1. In respect of deposited securities, only members whose names appear in the Record of Depositors on 22 August 2022 ("General Meeting Record of Depositors") shall be entitled to attend, speak and vote at this Meeting. - 2.
 A member entitled to attend and vote at this Meeting is entitled to appoint any person as his proxy to attend and vote instead of him.
-A proxy appointed to attend and vote at this Meeting shall have the same rights as the member to speak at the Meeting. - 6.
-A member of the Company may appoint more than one (1) proxy to attend at the same meeting.
-Where a member appoints more than one (1) proxy to attend and vote at the same meeting, such appointment shall be invalid unless he specifies the proportion of his shareholdings to be represented by each proxy. - 7.
-Where a member of the Company is an authorised nominee as defined under the Securities Industry (Central Depository) Act, 1991, it may appoint at least one (1) proxy in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account. - 8.
-Where a member of the Company is an exempt authorised nominee as defined under the Securities Industry (Central Depository) Act, 1991 which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds.

-- 9. The instrument appointing a proxy shall be in writing under the hand of the appointor or of his attorney duly authorised in writing or if such appointor be a corporation, under its common seal or under the hand of an officer or attorney of the corporation duly authorised. - 10.
-The instrument appointing a proxy and the power of attorney or other authority (if any), under which it is signed or a notarially certified copy of that power of attorney or authority, shall be deposited at the registered office of the Company at Lot 10449, Jalan Nenas, Batu 41⁄2, Kampung Jawa, 41000 Klang, Selangor Darul Ehsan not less than forty-eight (48) hours before the time appointed for holding the Meeting or at any adjournment thereof.
-The Proxy Form may also be lodged electronically via Securities Services e-Portal platform at https://www.sshsb.net.my.
-Please refer to the Administrative Guide for further details
+A proxy appointed to attend and vote at this Meeting shall have the same rights as the member to speak at the Meeting. - 3.
+A member may appoint more than one (1) proxy to attend at the same meeting.
+Where a member appoints more than one (1) proxy to attend and vote at the same meeting, such appointment shall be invalid unless he specifies the proportion of his shareholdings to be represented by each proxy. - 4.
+Where a member is an authorised nominee as defined under the Securities Industry (Central Depository) Act, 1991, it may appoint at least one (1) proxy in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account. - 5.
+Where a member is an exempt authorised nominee as defined under the Securities Industry (Central Depository) Act, 1991 which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - 6.
+The instrument appointing a proxy shall be in writing under the hand of the appointor or of his attorney duly authorised in writing or if such appointor be a corporation, under its common seal or under the hand of an officer or attorney of the corporation duly authorised. - 7.
+The instrument appointing a proxy and the power of attorney or other authority (if any), under which it is signed or a notarially certified copy of that power of attorney or authority, shall be deposited at the registered office of the Company at Lot 10449, Jalan Nenas, Batu 41⁄2, Kampung Jawa, 41000 Klang, Selangor Darul Ehsan not less than forty-eight (48) hours before the time appointed for holding the Meeting or any adjournment thereof.